-News Voices: North Carolina launched in 2017 to forge connections between North Carolina communities and the newsrooms that serve them.
-Working with newsrooms and community groups across the state — including libraries, colleges, arts organizations and other nonprofits — we’ve strengthened a network of people and institutions that recognize that the state’s future depends on the ability of its people to communicate, understand one another, hold leaders accountable and forge solutions together.
+News Voices: North Carolina launched in 2017 to forge connections between local communities and the reporters that serve them.
+Working with newsrooms and community groups across the state — including libraries, colleges, arts groups and other nonprofits — we’ve strengthened relationships between people and institutions that recognize that the state’s future depends on the ability of its people to communicate, understand one another, hold leaders accountable and forge solutions together.

 We host small gatherings, trainings and public conversations.
 We foster collaborations between newsrooms and community groups.
-And we offer research and consultation to those seeking to strengthen the state’s network of of journalists, media makers and people who care about quality local news and information.
-We believe building stronger bonds statewide will foster better and more sustainable news coverage of North Carolina.
+And we offer research and guidance to those seeking to strengthen partnerships among journalists, media makers and others who care about quality local news and information.
+We believe building stronger bonds will foster better and more sustainable news coverage of North Carolina.

-We’re listening to what local communities in North Carolina need and nurturing the assets they have to build on.
+We’re listening to what local communities in North Carolina need, nurturing the assets they have to build on, and building the power necessary to ensure strong, community-rooted journalism.
 After all, this is the state where the weak grow strong and the strong grow great.

 To make News Voices work, we need to partner with the people who live here: journalists, community organizers, activists, librarians, artists, academics, philanthropists, faith leaders, entrepreneurs and more.
-If we join together, we can give voice to stories that matter and help those stories make a strong impact.
-We can make North Carolina a model for the future of news.
+If we join together, we can strengthen our communities, give voice to stories that matter, and help those stories make a real impact.
+Local news is only as strong as the community it’s part of.
+Together, we can make North Carolina a model for the future of news.

 Want to get involved?
 Reach out to find out how to participate.